 This is not about anyone else – it’s just about you!

-Your life’s work.
+What is my life’s work?
 It’s quite an intimidating thing to think about.

 When you look back to your younger years, what do you remember wanting to be when you “grew up”?